 ssl_ca = ca-cert.pem ssl_cert = server-cert.pem ssl_key = server-key.pem

-These steps will help you generate the SSL certificates with 'openssl' tool.
+These steps will help you generate the SSL certificates using the 'openssl' tool.

-Server can use Certificate Authority to verify the signature of certificates, but can also work with just private key and certificate (w/o the CA certificate).
+The server can use a Certificate Authority to verify the signature of certificates, but it can also work with just a private key and certificate (without the CA certificate).

 openssl genrsa 2048 > ca-key.pem

-Generate self-signed CA (root) certificate from the private key (fill in at least "Common Name"):
+To generate a self-signed CA (root) certificate from the private key (make sure to fill in at least the "Common Name"), use the following command:

 openssl req -new -x509 -nodes -days 365 -key ca-key.pem -out ca-cert.pem

-Server uses the server certificate to secure communication with client.
-Generate certificate request and server private key (fill in at least "Common Name" different from the root certificate's common name):
+The server uses the server certificate to secure communication with the client.
+To generate the certificate request and server private key (ensure that you fill in at least the "Common Name" and that it is different from the root certificate's common name), execute the following commands:

 openssl req -newkey rsa:2048 -days 365 -nodes -keyout server-key.pem -out server-req.pem openssl rsa -in server-key.pem -out server-key.pem openssl x509 -req -in server-req.pem -days 365 -CA ca-cert.pem -CAkey ca-key.pem -set_serial 01 -out server-cert.pem

-When done you can verify the key and certificate files were generated correctly:
+Once completed, you can verify that the key and certificate files were generated correctly by running:

 openssl verify -CAfile ca-cert.pem server-cert.pem